FAQ's - Wedding Dress Fitting, Service & More

 Up to 4 people can be seated comfortably in our fitting room.
 Young children are welcome under full adult supervision.

 When can I make the appointment for?

 We appreciate that it is not always easy or practical to restrict our clients to midweek or daytime appointments.
-Therefore, we will do our utmost to accommodate early or late appointments, midweek or Saturday (with regret we are unable to offer Sunday appointments).
+Therefore, we will do our utmost to accommodate early or late appointments, midweek or Saturday.

 How much do alterations cost?